 10 Best Programming Books to Read in 2022

-May 17, 2022 - Revolutionized Team
+August 29, 2023 - Revolutionized Team

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.

-Why You Should Learn to Program
+Why You Should Learn to Code

 1. Code: The Hidden Language of Computer Hardware and Software by Charles Petzold

-It might seem odd to include a book written in 2000, but there is a lot that history can teach us.
-Modern computing looks a lot different than its ancestors did.
-Despite this, there are lessons that we can learn from these older technologies that make it easier to understand modern programming.
-Using straightforward linear storytelling techniques, Petzold starts with a discussion of Morse code and Braille, later moving into how these base technologies can work with the modern internet.
+There are all kinds of lessons we can learn from older technologies that make it easier to understand modern programming.
+Petzold starts with a discussion of Morse code and Braille, later moving into how these base technologies can work with the modern internet.

 2. Cracking the Coding Interview: 189 Programming Questions & Solutions by Gayle Laakmann McDowell

-Even if you’re not trying to get a job as a programmer, Cracking the Coding Interview can be a valuable tool to help you practice coding and hone your programming skills.
-This book presents you with a series of increasingly tricky programming challenges and algorithm problems.
-Test yourself see if you can solve them.
+Test yourself to see if you can solve them.
 Suppose you do find yourself seeking out a career in programming.
 In that case, these skills can help you test yourself against tech giants like Facebook or Google because you’ll already have an understanding of how they hire their programmers and developers.

 3. Code Complete by Steve McConnell